-It’s well known that Barack Obama became the country’s first African-American president and Jackie Robinson broke Major League Baseball’s racial barrier.
+It’s well known that Barack Obama became the country’s first Black president and Jackie Robinson broke Major League Baseball’s racial barrier.

-But do you know that Jupiter Hammon is the first known African-American published author?
+But do you know that Jupiter Hammon is the first known Black American published author?
 His poem “An Evening Thought: Salvation with Penitential Cries” was published in 1760 while he was held in slavery.

 Do you know about Ralph Bunche?
-In 1950, Bunche became the first African-American to win the Nobel Peace Prize for his efforts to resolve the Arab–Israeli conflict in Palestine.
+In 1950, Bunche became the first Black American to win the Nobel Peace Prize for his efforts to resolve the Arab–Israeli conflict in Palestine.

-Black History Month is a great time to reflect on the accomplishments of African-Americans and their major contributions to society.
+Black History Month is a great time to reflect on the accomplishments of Black Americans and their major contributions to society.

-As we celebrate Black History Month, here are some other important firsts by African-Americans:
+As we celebrate Black History Month, here are some other important firsts by Black Americans:

-● Thomas Mundy Peterson in 1870 became the first African-American to vote in an election under the 15th Amendment, which banned race discrimination in voting.
+● Thomas Mundy Peterson in 1870 became the first Black American to vote in an election under the 15th Amendment, which banned race discrimination in voting.
 A month after the amendment was ratified, Peterson voted in a local election held at Perth Amboy City Hall in New Jersey regarding the town’s charter.
-Peterson became Perth Amboy’s first African-American to hold elected office, serving on the Middlesex County Commission.
+Peterson became Perth Amboy’s first Black American to hold elected office, serving on the Middlesex County Commission.

 ● In 1940, Benjamin Oliver Davis Sr. became the first Black American general in the United States Army.
 Davis entered the military in 1898 and climbed up the ranks.
 Davis retired in 1948 after a 50-year career.
 His son, Benjamin O. Davis Jr. became the first African-American general in the United States Air Force in 1954 and advanced to four-star general in 1998.